Ā

 In addition to the non-physical barriers to starting weight lifting after baby, there are also some common physical barriers.

 1. Pain in the abdomen or pelvic region: From direct wounds, incisions or tears, to indirect pain from nerve damage during pregnancy or delivery, postpartum people might have real, new, pain complaints than their non-postpartum counterparts.
-Go to a Pelvic PT (here's a link to find one near you!), or buy one of my programs, to help with this pain, so that you can participate in class like you want to!!

 2. Weakness and incoordination of the core abdomen, pelvic region and back muscles.
 This can lead to pain, leakage, and 'just feeling weak' or 'not confident' in yourself, thereby limiting your participation.
 Check out this amazing IG Post about how to train your brain to figure out what is diaphragm (for breathing) vs abdomen (for supporting lumbar spine) vs pelvic floor.